gemoc/ICSA2017Tutorial/readme.md

 ​:warning: Entry Points

 The GEMOC sequential engines uses methods annotated with **@Main** as entry points to model execution.
 This annotation must be placed on operations applicable to the root model element.

+The solution of this task is available from the [respective archive](https://github.com/gemoc/ICSA2017Tutorial/blob/master/2.5/2.5-solution.zip).

 ### 2.6 Testing the execution of the model with its new semantics